SageHack/hacklair/content/code-with-python.md

 +++
 date = "2015-07-02T10:19:22-04:00"
-title = "Code: Python"
-description = "Need help getting started with Python?
+title = "Learn to code with Python" description = "Need help getting started with Python?
 Check those tips."

 +++

-# Learning Python

-Make sure you've read [how to code](/howto/code/) first.
+Make sure you've read [how to code](/code-with-python) first.
 Else this won't make sense.

 ## Python is for hackers